ThomasSilloway/Sleepy-AI-Army/poc-7-langgraph-aider/ai-specs/01_update-todos/spec.md

-Okay, I will provide the final version of the spec.

 # Features: Initial TODO Resolution and Minor Updates

 > Given the Objective, implement every detail of every task.

 ## Objectives

-- Resolve outstanding TODOs in key project files that are actionable at this stage.
+- Resolve some outstanding TODOs in key project files that are actionable at this stage.
-- Update file paths in `config.py` to reflect the project structure.
 - Update the logging timestamp format in `src/utils/logging_setup.py`.
 - Update the `README.md` to reflect current `uv` usage.